MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/aip-classification-and-protection.md

 - **Visual markings,** such as headers, footers, or watermarks.
 - **Metadata,** added to files and email headers in clear text.
 The clear text metadata ensures that other services can identify the classification and take appropriate action

-For example, in the image below, labeling has classified an email message as *General*, using the [unified labeling client](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients):
+For example, in the image below, labeling has classified an email message as *General*:

 :::image type="content" source="media/example-email-footerv2.png" alt-text="Sample email footer and headers showing Azure Information Protection classification":::